 - Be applied to recurring transactions.

-To display the Service Fee, you must submit the service fee amount with your transaction request.
-You can do this by adding a custom reference field variable in the email receipts template.
+To display this fee using our email receipts you must submit the fee amount with your transaction request and add this variable in the email receipts template.

 Adding service fee to the transaction request

 The value associated with this variable must indicate the amount of the service fee.
 When passing this value in the transaction request, you can also include it in the receipt by using the same variable name.
 You may need to contact a web developer for assistance.

 E.g. A $40 transaction with a 2.50% service fee would be $41.00 total.
 You would store the $1.00 in Bambora's system as the value for the ref1 variable.
 This variable is how to submit your transaction request (see bolded variable at the end of the request):

 Editing the email receipt template